sculptor/sculptor.github.io/documentation/event-driven-tutorial.md

 ### How to use your own event bus

 The interface of the event bus is simply three methods, `subscribe`, `unsubscribe`, and `publish`.
 You can easily write your own implementation.
-You can get inspiration by looking at the source code of `SimpleEventBusImpl`, `SpringIntegrationEventBusImpl`, or `CamelEventBusImpl`.
+You can get inspiration by looking at the source code of `SimpleEventBusImpl`, `SpringIntegrationEventBusImpl` or `CamelEventBusImpl`.

 Thereafter you need to define that your bus is to be used.
 Define that in `src/main/resources/more.xml` like this: